The Perfect 7-Day Grand Circle Road Trip (USA National Parks)

 Day 1: Arrive in Las Vegas

-Las Vegas can be reached via a flight or drive.
-If you only have 7 days, I recommend resting from the jet lag, and choose to fly in to Vegas rather than drive.
 On this first night, have a good dinner and rest up before the hiking and exploration begins.
-Hit up any of the restaurants in Vegas, such as the Gordon Ramsay Burger place, or Sekushi Japanese Restaurant, etc. If you arrive early enough, consider having a sumptuous buffet, since many of them open till 9pm.
+Hit up any of the restaurants in Vegas, such as Bardot Brasserie, Bazaar Meat, and Mon Ami Gani etc. If you arrive early enough, consider having a sumptuous buffet, since many of them open till 9pm.

-Day 2: Zion National Park
+Day 2: Las Vegas to Zion National Park

 The first hikes in our Grand Circle road trip will start today.
 Zion National Park is a short 2.5 hour drive from Las Vegas.
 You could easily do a day trip to Zion National Park if you want to do 1 short hike during the day.
 If you have time, I suggest making a 1-hour detour to drive through the Valley of Fire State Park, a route that promises breathtaking scenery and towering rock formations.

-Lower Emerald Pools trail (2 hours) is perfect for a family, as it is easy enough but also exposes you to the spectacular landscape of Zion every way you turn.
 Other popular trails are the Angel’s Landing, and hiking the Narrows, which are more time consuming and spending more than 1 day in Zion might be a better idea for those who are up for the challenge.

 If you’re looking for hotels near Zion National Park, here are some cool places to consider:

-- Best for Luxury Glamping: Zion Glamping Adventures
+- Best for luxury glamping: Zion Glamping Adventures

 We opted to stay in Glendale, Utah for 2 nights, as it is conveniently situated between Zion National Park and Bryce Canyon National Park.
 This way, it can be our base before and after we explore Bryce Canyon.
 It’s also more affordable compared to staying near the National Parks’ entrances.